IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/examples.md

 # run_simulation!: This function executes the main simulation loop.
 # It takes the simulation parameters (params), the initial state of particle arrays (arrays),  the output structure (output) and the total number of simulation steps to perform as input.
 The total simulation time will be dt * N_steps.
 N_steps = 1000,
-# The '!' at the end of the function name is a Julia convention indicating that
-# the function is likely to modify one or more of its arguments in-place.
-In this case,
-# 'arrays' (particle positions/orientations) will be updated at each step, and
-# 'output' will be populated with simulation results like `steps_done`.

 run_simulation!(params, arrays, output, N_steps)

-# --- Print Simulation Summary ---
-# After the simulation completes, print a message indicating completion and
-# the total number of steps that were actually performed (which should be stored in output.steps_done).
-println("Simulation finished.
-Steps done: $(output.steps_done)")
 ```